pseudotensor/open-strawberry/README.md

 ## Current Status

 This project is in its initial stages.
 Results and comparisons will be added as they become available.

+TODO:
+- [x] Setup basic anthropic case with prompt caching
+- [x] Setup basic streamlit app to easily monitor outputs
+- [x] Look for community support
+- [ ] Improve system prompt, vary it as well
+- [ ] Add to next prompts other [CoTs](https://github.com/h2oai/h2ogpt/blob/main/src/prompter.py#L2060-L2077)
+- [ ] Add verifier that samples window of history and separately critiques the assistant output
+- [ ] Use existing datasets with ground truth to identify problems for which CoT achieves success after some trials
+- [ ] Harvest CoT-friendly prompts and collect positive and negative reasoning traces
+- [ ] Fine-tune with DPO including with mix of normal data as well with similar distribution
+- [ ] Repeat on next round of CoT-friendly prompts excluding original prompts, so can bootstrap
+- [ ] Fine-tune on top of Fine-tune including with mix of normal data as well with similar distribution
+- [ ] Repeat overall until bootstrap-repeat ones way to a smarter model

 ## Contributing